tchajed/sys-verif-fa25/docs/notes/hoare.md

 \hoare{\exists x.\, P(x)}{e}{\fun{v} Q(v)}} \eqnlabel{exists}
 $$

-You can think of $\Rightarrow$ as being Coq implication, as opposed to entailment between propositions.
+You can think of $\Rightarrow$ as being Rocq implication, as opposed to entailment between propositions.

 Let's walk through the pure-step rule.
 It says to prove a triple about $e_1$ with arbitrary pre- and post-conditions, we can switch to a different proof about $e_2$ with the same pre- and post-conditions, if $e_1 \to e_2$.
-In practice, imagine you're doing a Coq proof whose goal is $\hoare{P}{e_1}{\fun{v} Q(v)}$.
+In practice, imagine you're doing a Rocq proof whose goal is $\hoare{P}{e_1}{\fun{v} Q(v)}$.
 Applying this rule would change your goal to a goal with $e_2$ instead, which is _simpler_ because $e_2$ is the result of one step of computation.
-This is almost like running `simpl` on a Coq goal, but we've moved forward by one step of computation _in the programming language_ as opposed to steps of Coq's functions.
+This is almost like running `simpl` on a Rocq goal, but we've moved forward by one step of computation _in the programming language_ as opposed to steps of Rocq's functions.

 ### Example: consequences of bind rule